itsindrajput/calculator/README.md

 4. Push to the branch: `git push origin feature/new-feature`.
 5. Submit a pull request and join the magical contributors' circle.

 Feel free to add or modify emojis and adjust the tone to better suit your style and the personality of your calculator app.
 The goal is to make your repository not only informative but also enjoyable for visitors!
+Thank you for visiting!
+I'm excited to embark on this journey of growth and innovation. 👨‍💻🌟